 Reference: Available on Request

 Gerard Arbour is a candidate for Councillor in our Ward.
-Jack, our Principal for Graphic Design decided to assist with his campaign and provide our Graphic Design services as he believed in Gerard's platform for the area.
+We decided to assist with his campaign and provide our Graphic Design services.
 Gerard is a local business owner who runs a Chiropractic practice on Kingston Road in Cliffside.
 His priorities include better Transit for the area including a bus route to connect the community along the length of Kingston Road, revitalizing the area around Kingston Road and working to preserve the natural beauty of the Scarborough Bluffs.
 Overall he wants to be able to promote the community as a place that can be a destination, not just an area that is driven through on route to destinations in Durham Region.

-Ward 38 covers the communities in southern Scarborough along the Scarborough Bluffs bordered by Lake Ontario, Victoria Park Avenue, the CN Tracks and Grey Abbey Ravine.
+Ward 38 covered the communities in southern Scarborough along the Scarborough Bluffs bordered by Lake Ontario, Victoria Park Avenue, the CN Tracks and Grey Abbey Ravine.
 The ward includes five distinct communities, Birch Cliff, Cliffside, Cliffcrest, Scarborough Village and Guildwood Village each with their own unique concerns.
-Our challenge was to come up with a brand that could unite these five communities under one candidate.
+My challenge was to come up with a brand that could unite these five communities under one candidate.

 We decided the campaign needed a secondary graphic that really connected Gerard's ideas to the five communities of the ward.
-To do this I created a graphic map of the ward that Gerard nicknamed "The Whale."
+To do this we created a graphic map of the ward that Gerard nicknamed "The Whale."
 The purpose of this graphic would be for things such as headers on social media accounts for the campaign as well as other campaign collateral in conjunction with the primary graphic to solidify the platform that Gerard is running on.
-More details on its use will be provided as the campaign moves forward.

 The Whale represents Gerard's idea that he wants to promote Ward 38 as a destination and not just an area that you have to drive through to get further east.
 The green circles at each community along the grey line representing Kingston Road represent not only Gerard's push for better transit in the area by representing stops on a transit line, they also show that each community in the ward has a distinct reason for people driving along Kingston Road to stop instead of driving on to Durham Region.
 It is also designed to show how connected these five different communities really are when it comes to issues surrounding Kingston Road, Transit and the Bluffs. (represented by the blue line)